-Many things have changed over the past year.
+Many things have changed over the past couple years.
 Sadly, unequal pay isn’t one of them.
 If you’re a woman, it’s likely you aren’t being paid what you deserve.
 And if you’re a Black woman, unfair pay is basically guaranteed.
 It’s one thing to acknowledge this as fact but to see the statistics is particularly sobering…and a reminder of how vital salary negotiation tips can be.

 According to Payscale, women earn 82 cents for every dollar earned by men.
 That number decreases significantly for women of color, especially Black and Hispanic women.
 COVID-19 did nothing to boost progress.
 In fact, it did the opposite.
 According to the Bureau of Labor Statistics (also shared in Payscale’s report), unemployment rates rose significantly for Black, Hispanic, and Asian workers.
 Within each of these demographics (except Black-Americans), women faced more unemployment.